Product was successfully added to your shopping cart.

 In a large pot, heat the milk to 85°F, stirring frequently.

-When the milk gets to 85°F, add culture, stir, cover and allow to ferment for 1 hour.
+When the milk gets to 85°F, add culture, stir in with an up-and-down motion, cover, and ferment for 1 hour.

 Stir to homogenize the milk, and slowly fold in the diluted rennet.
 Using an up-and-down motion with your spoon will ensure that the rennet works its way through all the milk, so you can get the highest possible yield.